HPT-Teleport/HIT-Clients-Tracker-Website/index.md

 ![screenshot of the show details page](doc/servicedetails.png)

 <br>
 To add the TX/RX services to LPT Spectras, select the "Add to Spectras" button.
-After successfully adding the service to Spectras, the button label will change to "Remove From Spectras."
-If you wish to remove the service from Spectras, select the "Remove From Spectras" button.
+After successfully adding the service to Spectras, the button label will change to "Remove (TX/RX)."
+If you wish to remove the service from Spectras, select the "Remove" button.

 ![Screenshot of add to spectras page](doc/successfuladdtospectras.png)